DEissen/floor-type-detection-dataset/README.md

     - *data_preparation_config.gin:* Config file for data preparation
     - *faulty_data_creation_config.json:* Config file for failure case creation
     - *label_mapping.json:* Mapping of label name to integer value when complete dataset is used
-    - *preprocessing_config.json:* Config file for the data preprocessing, e.g. image cropping and resizing
+    - *preprocessing_config.json:* Config file for the data preprocessing, e.g. image cropping and resizing used in data preparation and when dataset is used by FloorTypeDetectionDataset() class
 - **custom_utils/** \
 This module contains some custom utility functions used in the repository.
     - *utils.py:* Utility functions to handle data (copy data and clear temporary directories)